 And although this idea was not accepted, it may have prompted the initiative to introduce a “national cashback”.
 At the same time, Getman did not rule out that the opportunity to receive cashback will encourage consumers, when choosing between goods of similar price and quality, to buy Ukrainian products.

 “It is obvious that it will not be long before we will be able to choose some complex Ukrainian-made equipment.
 However, Ukraine consumes a huge amount of imported goods similar to those produced in Ukraine.
 Food, drinks, clothing, shoes and more.
-And creating a certain material incentive so that, given a close price-quality ratio, people choose Ukrainian, may not be superfluous,” the expert believes.
+And it may not be a bad idea to create a certain material incentive so that, given a close price-quality ratio, people choose Ukrainian goods,” the expert believes.

 But why reinvent the wheel for this?
 There is a mechanism that works quite well, which is quite often used in other countries.
 For example, reducing VAT on certain groups of goods.
 For example, in neighboring Poland, on a number of goods there is either no VAT at all, or it is symbolic.